DoTheEvo/veeam-prometheus-grafana/README.md

 * `docker-compose.yml` - a docker compose file, telling docker how to run the containers
 * `prometheus.yml` - a configuration file for prometheus

-All files must be provided.</br>
+The 3 files must be provided.</br>
-As well as `grafana` directory and its subdirectories and files.

-the directories `grafana-data` and `prometheus-data` are created by docker compose on the first run.
+The directories are created by docker compose on the first run.

 # docker-compose